 Oversharing your every move

-iOS 9 brings with it the ability to share your location with your friend in Messages via the little Details tab.
+You have the ability to share your location with your friend in Messages via the little Details tab.
 It’s a pretty neat feature, but you don’t really need it switched on all day so your friend can track your every move, right?

 Do this instead: Go to Settings, Privacy, Location Services, and Share Location From to disable it.
 Or choose to share your location from another device which has better battery life - your iPad for instance.